hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 Time: 96.045 ms
 ```

-4.--Query 4:Statistics of the number of delays from 2000 to 2008 by departure airport
+4.--Query: Statistics of the number of delays from 2000 to 2008 by departure airport

 ```
 SELECT Origin, count(*) as c